tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 # Problems with the proposed visualization
 This visualization idea is not perfect.
 - Aesthetically, the visualization is not as pretty as any of the examples I showed earlier.
 The pixelation of my version is a bit ugly.
-In addition, if you pay attention to the bottom of some of the visualizations, you'll see tiny black pixels that were caused by rounding errors (oops).
+If you pay attention to the bottom of some of the visualizations, you'll see tiny black pixels that were caused by rounding errors (oops).
 - Computationally, these visualizations take too long to create - I'm aware of the tradeoff, but my instinct tells me that there is a much better approach to quantizing our movie colors.
 - Visually, the "1-pixel" width prevents a closer examination of the movie (unless you zoom in with photoshop or something).
 This limit could be fixed by adding some interactivity (like zoom or crop) in D3, but that might be done later.
 Furthermore, the layout of the colors themselves can make understanding the visualization confusing.